-The department has a policy of offering full funding to admitted PhD students for years one through four of the program.
+The department has a policy of offering full funding to admitted PhD students for years one through five of the program.
 The department normally offers a first year of funding to full-time MA students but also may make offers of admission to the MA without funding.
 Part-time course-based MA who intend to take the degree part-time (or students who switch from full-time to part-time status after being admitted) are not eligible for funding.

 The Faculty of Graduate Studies and Research website includes estimates of the cost of living in Edmonton as well as the latest schedules for tuition and fees.
 The department considers a “full funding offer” to be any total annual income in excess of FGSR’s minimum estimate of the annual cost of living for a single person in Edmonton.